-Your first project might remind you why art is best left for creative alcoholics or those under the influence of LSD, but hang your colorful shit on the proverbial fridge in your mind like a good loving parent anyway.
+Your first project might remind you why art is best left for creative alcoholics, but hang your colorful shit on the proverbial fridge in your mind like a good loving parent anyway.
 This is you, and you would like to be loved.

 “You’re like twice my age” she giggled without breaking eye contact, a playfully standoffish smile creeping across her face.

 I wanted so badly to disagree with her.
 First of all, she most certainly was not 15, secondly, she was the embodiment of a gift to the senses, carefully wrapped in the trappings of a 22-year-old beauty.

 The universe had well designed this one, a smile that instantly brought the mind to the present moment and a halter top which instantly took the mind anywhere but.